retypeapp/retype/README.md

 ![](/static/retype-hero.png)

-[Retype](https://retype.com/) is a static website generator that builds a website based on simple Markdown (.md) text files.
-Focus on your writing while Retype builds the rest.
+[Retype](https://retype.com/) is a static website generator that transforms simple Markdown `.md` files into a complete website you fully own and can self-host anywhere.

 {.callout}
 > “I don't want to write code to write docs, I just want to write docs.”